 Your game must be creative and original.
-It must allow you to distinguish yourself from others and boost your brand image, your values and your brand positioning.
-Without a precise objective, you risk not achieving your set goals, even if you have a strong concept.
-Moreover, you must adapt this technique according to the profile of your target audience.
-Developing a game just to follow the current trend will not allow you to increase your sales nor will it increase your brand awareness.
+It must allow you to distinguish yourself from others and boost your brand image, your values, and your brand positioning.
+If you don’t have a precise objective, you risk not achieving your set goals, even if you have a strong concept.
+Moreover, you must adapt this technique to the profile of your target audience.
+Developing a game just to follow a trend will not allow you to increase your sales, nor will it increase your brand awareness.

 - Rule N°2:

 Gamified content should also be designed to create and maintain an open dialogue with all your prospects and customers.
 To do this, the game must be engaging and also encourage customers to interact.

 Finally, your content, products, and offers must be placed at the heart of your gamified strategy.
 The use of polls, quizzes, etc. will not only help you engage your prospects and customers in an ultra-targeted and personalized way but will also enrich your database with valuable data.
 All this will allow you to build a user-centric and data-driven strategy.

 Gamification: The ideal ally for the luxury industry